rust-lang/prev.rust-lang.org/faq.md

 - There is no global inter-crate namespace; all name management occurs within a crate.
 - Using another crate binds the root of its namespace into the user's namespace.

+#### Why can't the Rust compiler find this library I'm `use`ing?

+There are a number of possible answers, but a common mistake is not realizing that `use` declarations are _always_ relative to the crate root.
+Try rewriting your declarations to use the paths they would use if defined in the root file of your project and see if that fixes the problem.

 #### Why do I have to declare module files with mod at the top level of the crate, instead of just `use`ing them?

 There are two ways to declare modules in Rust, inline or in another file.
 Here is an example of each: